 EMX is a strategic investor in IG Copper LLC ("IGC"), a privately held company that is in a joint venture with Freeport on the Malmyzh copper-gold porphyry project in Far East Russia.
 IGC has a 51% ownership interest in the Malmyzh joint venture, with Freeport retaining a 49% interest.
 IGC is operating and managing the project.
 The Salasinskaya and Shelekhovo projects, 200 kilometers northeast of Malmyzh, are 100% controlled by IGC and not subject to the joint venture with Freeport.
-Eurasian was an early investor in IGC, and is its largest shareholder, with 42.3% of the issued and outstanding shares (39.7% equity position on a fully-diluted basis) from investments totaling US\$7.8 million.
+Eurasian is IGC's largest shareholder, with 42.34% of the issued and outstanding shares (40.84% equity position on a fully-diluted basis) from investments totaling US\$7.8 million.

 Malmyzh is a grassroots, district-scale discovery with fourteen porphyry copper-gold prospects identified within a 16 by 5 kilometer intrusive corridor.
-The property's 153 square kilometers of exploration and mining licenses occur 220 kilometers northeast of the Russia-China border at Khabarovsk.
-Malmyzh has excellent logistics and infrastructure, including high voltage power lines, a natural gas pipeline, a paved national highway, the Amur River, and a rail line that are all nearby to the property.
+The project has excellent logistics and infrastructure, and is located 220 kilometers northeast of the Russia-China border at Khabarovsk.
+IGC advanced Malmyzh in Q1 by submitting drafts of project reports for review and approval by the relevant Russian Federation agencies.